-1 person killed in fiery Bishop Ford crash
+2 people killed in fiery Bishop Ford crash

-CALUMET CITY, Ill. — A fiery crash on Saturday morning on the Bishop Ford Expressway killed one person.
+CALUMET CITY, Ill. — A fiery crash on Saturday morning on the Bishop Ford Expressway killed two people.

-The crash happened around 2:30 a.m. in the Southbound lanes on the expressway at Silbey.
+The crash happened at 2:23 a.m. in the southbound lanes on the expressway at Silbey Boulevard.

 Three vehicles were involved in a crash where it appeared a semi truck collided with a car which then flipped over.

-Witnesses said they were trying to get the semi truck driver out of his vehicle, but then the truck burst into flames and exploded.
+Witnesses said they were trying to get the semi truck driver and passenger out of his vehicle, but then the truck burst into flames and exploded.

-Illinois State Police confirmed one person was dead and two other people were taken to the hospital.
-They have non-life threatening injuries.
+Illinois State Police confirmed the driver and passenger of the semi truck died at the scene of the crash.
+Three other people were taken to the hospital with non-life threatening injuries.

 The Bishop Ford was closed in both directions earlier Saturday morning, but the inbound lanes are open.
 The outbound lanes remain closed.
 Traffic was being diverted off onto the Dolton Avenue ramp.